GeorgeKarakyklas/ESPN-Boxscores/README.md

 # Docker Images
-## Coingecko
+## ESPN-BOXSCORES
-- Zap Oracle that use Coingecko's api to query for USD price of coin name passed in query, respond with format [`price`]
+- Zap Oracle that uses ESPN's api to query for boxscore of a basketball match passed in query.
+It responds with format [awayTeam awayScore | homeScore homeTeam].
-- Implement Oracle from `https://github.com/zapproject/zap-oracle-template`  with custom Responder.ts
+- It implements `https://github.com/zapproject/zap-oracle-template` using a custom Responder.ts file.
 ### Requirements:
 - Have Mnemonic for wallet, with ETH to fullfill queries
-- Determine information about your Coingecko Oracle, such as :
+- Determine information about your ESPN-Boxscores Oracle, such as :
     + Title
     + Public key
     + Endpoint's name